British make-up artist Lauren Luke was one of the first women in the world to become famous for her tutorials on YouTube.

-I was doing an internship there at the time and they asked me to conceptualize a promotional action for this release on the Internet.
-However, social networks were not yet a thing in Brazil.
-Facebook wasn’t popular at all, people were just getting acquainted with Twitter and even YouTube, where Luke made her fame, had just a handful of successful Brazilian channels by then.
+I worked at Globo as an intern at the time and they asked me to come up with ideas on how to promote the book on the Internet.
+Social networks were not as big then: Facebook wasn’t popular in Brazil at all, people were just getting acquainted with Twitter and even YouTube, where Luke made her fame, had just a handful of successful Brazilian channels.

-Blogs, however, were a big hit, and companies were starting to perceive them as a new outlet for advertising.
+Blogs, however, were a big hit, and companies were starting to perceive them as a new place to advertise.
 Most fashion and travel bloggers who make millions in Brazil nowadays earned their very first paychecks back in 2010.

-I proposed to make a website about the book, featuring an introduction to Lauren, an exclusive interview with her and a selection of her best videos.
+I suggested to make a temporary website about the book, featuring an introduction to Lauren, an exclusive interview with her and a selection of her best videos.

-In order to attract people to the website, we made a contest asking women to post their own make-up tutorials on YouTube.
-They had to be based on the picture of a celebrity.
+To attract visitors, I’ve come up with a contest inviting women to post their own celebrity-inspired make-up tutorials on YouTube.
 The three best looks (chosen by a jury comprised of three rising make-up bloggers — I can’t believe I actually got them to work for free, considering how much they charge now) would win a book.

-Besides counting on those three bloggers’ audience, I made a list of other bloggers who were interested in make-up and beauty.
-They all received a personalized e-mail about the book and contest.
-As a result, many not only joined the contest but wrote about it on their blogs.
+Besides leveraging on the bloggers’ audience, I made a list of other bloggers who were interested in make-up and beauty.
+They all got an e-mail about the book and contest.
+As a result, many of them have joined the contest but wrote about it spontaneously on their blogs.